adhamhaddad/Linker/README.md

 2. Second to install the node_modules run `npm install` or `yarn`.
 After installation is done start the api in dev mode with `npm run dev` or `yarn dev`.

-3. Without closing the terminal in step 1, navigate to the frontend `cd frontend` to intall the node_modules `npm install` or `yarn`.
-After installation is done start the api in dev mode with `npm run start` or `yarn start`.
+3. Third without closing the terminal in step 2, navigate to the frontend `cd frontend` to intall the node_modules `npm install` or `yarn`.
+After installation is done start the frontend server with `npm run start` or `yarn start`.

-Note: open `Linker/frontend/src/hooks/use-http.js`
+Note: open `Linker/frontend/src/utils/api-urls.js`

 ## Unit Tests: